jonhiggs/ml67/doc/03-patching.md

 ## Columns

-The process for the columns is easier than the rows.
-Find any point on the board with the correct label, then solder it to the correct pin on the Teensy.
+The process for the columns is easier than that of the rows.
+Find any point on the board with the correct label, then solder it to the correct pin of the Teensy.

-For columns that have been joined, you can use either of the rows.
+For columns that have been merged, you can use either of the columns.

 | Filco  | Teensy |
 |--------|--------|